ravgeetdhillon/gtk-web/README.md

     │   ├── apps.yml                        #list of apps to show on index.html slider section
     │   ├── navigation.yml                  #links to be added to the site's header and footer sections │   ├── sample_codes.yml                #---update this
+    │   ├── labels.json
+    │   ├── members_all.json
-    │   ├── stuff.yml                       #site's global variables
+    │   ├── members.json
     │   └── usecases.yml                    #---update this
     ├── _includes                           #contains site's include files
     │   ├── footer.html                     #the footer of the site
+    │   ├── header.html                     #the meta data of the site
-    │   └── header.html                     #the header of the site
+    │   └── navbar.html                     #the navbar of the site
     ├── _layouts                            #contains layout designs for site's pages │   └── documentation.html              #layout design for pages that belong to GTK documentation ├── .gitlab                             #contains gitlab template files for bugs and merge requests